d0phamine/d0phamine-music-player/README.md

 1. **Very important** - its just play your saved music
 2. Can save your favorite locations on your computer
-3. At the end, have all player functions with looping and shuffling.
+3. Have all player functions with looping and shuffling.
+4. **Audio visualisation** of your playing music
+5. **Big player** for a more detailed look at the cover and a beautiful display of the playback
+6. Also, for most English-language compositions, the Big player provides synchronized subtitles

 *Yes it looks simple, but I will continue to work on it and add new cool features, believe me!!!*